amolenk/dapr-hands-on/README.md

 - Docker for desktop ([download]())
 - Dapr CLI 0.10.0 ([download](https://github.com/dapr/cli/releases/tag/v0.10.0))

-### Install dapr
+### Install Dapr

-If you haven't installed dapr stand-alone yet on your machine, first do that.
+If you haven't installed Dapr stand-alone yet on your machine, first do that.
 If you already installed it, you can skip this.

 1. Make sure you have docker for desktop running on your machine.